 On December 15, 2021, the Company acquired a four-acre property with a manufacturing structure in the town of Melita, Manitoba for a total cost of \$210,730 with the intention of building a cryptocurrency mining hosting facility on the property (the "Melita Site").
-As at September 30, 2023, no site work was commenced at the Melita Site.
+As at December 31, 2023 and the date of this report, no site work was commenced at the Melita Site.
+During January, 2024 the Company disposed of the Melita Site for gross proceeds of \$170,000 (Note 21).